Get in touch today for a Structural Survey & Report

 Structural Survey & Report

-A structural report is a detailed document prepared by a qualified structural engineer that assesses the condition, stability, and integrity of a building or structure.
+A structural report is a detailed document prepared in order to assesses the condition, stability, and integrity of a building or structure.
 It is often used to identify structural issues, provide recommendations, and support decisions related to property purchases, renovations, repairs, or safety compliance.

 Key Components of a Structural Report: